 To help achieve these targets, research into behaviour change as a means to increase donation and consent rates will form another key strand of the new five year research strategy.

 George Freeman MP, Minister for Life Sciences said: «These exciting and pioneering developments demonstrate the world leading research being done by our NHS.
 We are now working on an ambitious programme to further improve our work with donors and patients.
-NIHR funding will ensure we can build on world-class research in transfusion and transplantation for patient benefit.»
+NIHR funding will ensure we can build on

 The NIHR Blood and Transplant Research Units will be embedded within a top university, and, in partnership with NHS Blood and Transplant, will focus on rapid translation of research findings into routine practice in blood donation and in transplantation of stem cells and organs.
 A decision regarding a possible fourth NIHR Blood and Transplant Research Unit is expected soon.